Peter T ContiSOLUTIONS ARCHITECTURE | CLOUD ENGINEERING

 Alternative considered

-A managed-vendor stack like Shopify Plus or a headless commerce SaaS would have left payment data, customer records, and operational workflows inside another company's perimeter.
-The platform fee math also gets excessive at >$20k average order values.
+A managed-vendor stack like Shopify Plus or a headless commerce SaaS would have left payment data, customer records, and operational workflows inside another company’s perimeter.
+At this order complexity, platform and payment economics also required a business-specific model rather than a generic rate assumption.

 2. 02